Patzi275/cardex/README.md

 9. Start the development server using `php artisan serve`.
 10. Access the Cardex website and administration panel by visiting `http://localhost:8000` and `http://localhost:8000/admin` respectively.

-## Contributing

-Contributions to Cardex are welcome!
-If you have suggestions for new features, improvements, or bug fixes, please open a pull request.
-Ensure that your code adheres to the project's coding standards and follows good software development practices.

 ## License

 Cardex is released under the [MIT License](LICENSE).
 You are free to use, modify, and distribute this project for personal or commercial purposes.